-This is however still sexier than Plumbers Don't Wear Ties - one of the most infamous FMV failures ever.
-I'm often asked why I've never featured it, and the answer is two-fold - I've never been able to find a copy of the PC version, which scored a frankly generous 3% back in PCG UK Issue 8, and also there's not much to say about it that hasn't already been covered in video reviews like this one.
+This is however still sexier than Plumbers Don't Wear Ties, one of the most infamous FMV failures ever.
+I'm often asked why I've never featured it, and the answer is two-fold: I've never been able to find a copy of the PC version, which scored a frankly generous 3% back in PC Gamer UK Issue 8, and also there's not much to say about it that hasn't already been covered in video reviews like this one (opens in new tab).

-That being said, Christ , this is a lazy pile of shit - a barely interactive photo story that feels like it was written the night before filming, where 'filming' is means 'shooting some random pictures of a girl in her bra and a plumber who does in fact wear a tie'.
-It's so lazy, at one point a character fluffs a line and they left it in.
-Its only redeeming feature... and I've calculated this as the same amount of redemption a serial killer would get for dropping 20p into a charity box... is how surreal it is.
+That being said: Christ, this is a lazy pile of shit—a barely interactive photo story that feels like it was written the night before filming, where 'filming' means 'shooting some random pictures of a girl in her bra and a plumber who does in fact wear a tie'.
+It's so lazy at one point a character fluffs a line and they left it in.
+Its only redeeming feature (and I've calculated this as the same amount of redemption a serial killer would get for dropping 20p into a charity box) is how surreal it is.
 The only thing stopping it being in the running for worst commercial game ever created is that it's barely a game.

 And also Altered Beast exists.

 Hmmm.
-That's now two for the guys.
-Let's balance a little with a rare one for the ladies - an obscure little platformer called The Lost City Of Atlantis.
-What makes it stand out amongst its brethren?
+That's now two games for the guys.
+Let's balance a little with a rare one for the ladies—an obscure little platformer called The Lost City of Atlantis.
+What makes it stand out?

 Yep, it's one of the only non-pornographic games ever made with a completely naked main character, and a male one with a penchant for casual full-frontals at that.
 Though not impressive ones, we can agree, and the setting rather stops him blaming that fact on the cold.
 Shrinkage, perhaps.

 The weirdest bit though is how it handles death.
-Sierra Online was infamous for death - something known to fans as 'Sierra Sudden Death Syndrome'.
-There's even a song about it.
+Sierra Online was infamous for death—something known to fans as 'Sierra Sudden Death Syndrome'.
 These games would kill you at the drop of a hat, and that's when they were being generous.
 They would kill you for not having bought a hat to drop onto an angry crocodile's head in Paris.
 They would kill you for putting on the hat, because it would have razor blades or something in it.
 In one of the most infamous examples, Leisure Suit Larry has a puzzle where you have to buy a snack in an airport, but when you try to eat it, you die because there was a pin in it.
 The only clue was that when you ate it, you died.
 Restore, Restart, Quit?